Alarian54/COtu/README.md

 (to be filled)

-1.) 🎾 Sign in and Download ngrok (lets us easily upload a server), once downloaded authenticate as instructed on the website
+1.) 🎾 Sign in and Download ngrok (lets us easily upload a server https://ngrok.com/), once downloaded authenticate as instructed on the website

 2.) 📂 Get server folder up and running.